 JR: Yeah, due to the fact alas after I journey in a lot of other countries in which what I do, just paper and glue, isn’t always considered as an artwork, I get arrested, deported, put in jail–

-Anderson Cooper: What– what’s an artwork in a single united state is a jailable offence in some other?
+Anderson Cooper: What– what’s an artwork in a single united States is a jailable offense in some other?

 JR: We all have that experience of, “I wanna exist.
 I wanna, like a display that I’m right here that I’m present.”